alrokayan/hadoop-openstack-centos/README.rst

 However, you can just execute ``01-scale-out.sh`` and the script will ask you to input the arguments.

+In my setup, it takes about 4 minutes to add a new salve node to Hadoop (3.5 minutes to boot the VM + 0.5 minute to connect to the master node).

 Useful OpenStack Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^